vicarsen/operating-systems/misc/rules-and-grading.md

 Each member of the winning teams will receive a prize based on their ranking:

-1. First place: 900 RON gift card
+1. First place: TBD
-1. Second place: 800 RON gift card
+1. Second place: TBD
-1. Third place: 700 RON gift card
+1. Third place: TBD

 #### Equivalence

-All participating teams are **eligible** for up to 0.75 points equivalence in the OS subject (depending on **implementation complexity and project stage developed during the hackathon**).
+All participating teams are **eligible** for up to TBD points equivalence in the OS subject (depending on **implementation complexity and project stage developed during the hackathon**).

 #### Winners Announcement

-Winning teams will be announced by January 17, 2025.
+Winning teams will be announced by TBD.

 ### Lecture Quizzes (1 point)

-To reinforce knowledge, there will be 4 multiple-choice quizzes as follows:
+To reinforce knowledge, there will be 2 written lecture quizzes:

-1. Quiz 1 - covering questions from the [Software Stack chapter](https://cs-pub-ro.github.io/operating-systems/Software%20Stack), will take place on the following dates:
+1. Quiz 1 - covering questions from the [Software Stack chapter](https://cs-pub-ro.github.io/operating-systems/Software%20Stack) and [Data chapter](https://cs-pub-ro.github.io/operating-systems/Data/), will take place on the following dates:

-    - Series CA: 15.10.2024
-    - Series CB: 16.10.2024
-    - Series CC: 15.10.2024
-    - Series CD: 15.10.2024

-1. Quiz 2 - covering questions from the [Data chapter](https://cs-pub-ro.github.io/operating-systems/Data/), will take place on the following dates:

-    - Series CA: 05.11.2024
-    - Series CB: 06.11.2024
-    - Series CC: 05.11.2024
-    - Series CD: 05.11.2024

-1. Quiz 3 - covering questions from the [Compute chapter](https://cs-pub-ro.github.io/operating-systems/Compute/), will take place on the following dates:

-    - Series CA: 26.11.2024
+    - Series CA: TBA
-    - Series CB: 27.11.2024
+    - Series CB: TBA
-    - Series CC: 26.11.2024
+    - Series CC: TBA
-    - Series CD: 26.11.2024
+    - Series CD: TBA

-1. Quiz 4 - covering questions from the [I/O chapter](https://cs-pub-ro.github.io/operating-systems/IO/), in the written exam format, will take place on the following dates:
+1. Quiz 2 - covering questions from the [Compute chapter](https://cs-pub-ro.github.io/operating-systems/Compute/) and [I/O chapter](https://cs-pub-ro.github.io/operating-systems/IO/), will take place on the following dates:

-    - Series CA: 17.12.2024
+    - Series CA: TBA
-    - Series CB: 18.12.2024
+    - Series CB: TBA
-    - Series CC: 17.12.2024
+    - Series CC: TBA
-    - Series CD: 17.12.2024
+    - Series CD: TBA

 Lecture quizzes are closed-book.
-They take place on the [Moodle platform](https://curs.upb.ro) at the beginning of the corresponding lectures.
+They take place in person at the beginning of the corresponding lectures.
-The first three quizzes last **5 minutes**.
-The fourth quiz lasts **20 minutes**.
+The quizzes lasts **20 minutes**.
-The first three quizzes consist of **5 multiple-choice questions** with a single answer option.
-The fourth quiz consists of 10 True/False questions that require explanations, following the [written exam format](#exam-structure).
+The quizzes consists of 11 True/False questions that require explanations, following the [written exam format](#exam-structure).
-Each quiz is worth **0.3 points of the final grade**.
+Each quiz is worth **0.55 points of the final grade**.
 Lecture quiz grade is truncated at **1 point**.

 ## Rules